-- 3. HBM certification data is to be submitted in the prescribed format.
+- HBM certification data is to be submitted in the prescribed format.
 The complete output dossier must be send to the Euro NCAP Secretariat at the earliest possible moment but latest together with active bonnet simulation result.
-Fully completed Excel templates and a PowerPoint presentation must be submitted using the latest versions of the documents provided by Euro NCAP2.
-The summary table and the diagram showing the trajectories and the diagram showing the contact force (created with the provided excel) should be presented for each load case within the PowerPoint presentation.
-Furthermore, a video of the animated simulation results should be submitted (from t=0 to H) including timestamp and using the time of the head impact (=H) as "poster frame3" of the video.
-The Secretariat reserves the right to reject data that are not provided in the correct format, are provided incomplete or not on time. - 4.
-The following seven files are requested for each certification: - Excel Files with HBM-GV simulation results: - i.
-FCR.xlsx - ii.
-MPV.xlsx
+Fully completed Excel templates must be submitted using the latest versions of the documents provided by Euro NCAP2.
+Furthermore, videos of the animated results have to be provided for each loadcase.
+The Secretariat reserves the right to reject data that are not provided in the correct format, are provided incomplete or not on time. - The following files are requested for each certification: - Videos of the animated simulation results should be submitted (from t=0 to H) including timestamp for each submitted simulation.
+The videos should be named according to the loadcase and should be named according to cell C1 in the respective excel sheet where the data was filled in (e.g. FCR 50kph AM50). - Excel File with impactor simulation results (GV only): - 1.
+GV Check.xlsx